potatomaverick/100-days-of-code/log.md

 **Today's Progress:** Finshed Regex Section on freeCodeCamp

 **Thoughts:** Happy to finish this up.
 Some of the last few challenges were actually some pretty good excercises.
 It may have been easier if I hadn't had a bit of a break in-between sessions though.
 Excited to start Debugging next!

+### Day 26: March 14th, 2019
+**Today's Progress:** Started Debugging Section on freeCodeCamp

+**Thoughts:** Debugging makes sense and going through it isn't too complicated, so that's a good thing.
+Didn't quite finish it up though.
+That's okay - this week has been an "every other day" sort of week due to work and my need for mental breaks and sleep.
+I don't need to bog this down with too many thoughts though...
+I'll finish up tomorrow and be on to the next one!